 Mim is a singing teacher at Theatre Bugs and is looking forward to Musically Directing their production of Little Shop of Horrors in the Adelaide Fringe, March 2017.
 She is also an avid songwriter and lyricist and is planning to develop this aspect of her artistry in the near future.

-At 20 years old, Nick dove into his passion for drama and musical theatre in his final year in high school and hasn't stopped since.
-His most recent drama highlight was a successful production with the Flinders Uni Performing Arts Society, and though he enjoys traditional theatre, his heart rests with singing.
-He will never forget his first musical Legally Blonde and has since performed at the Adelaide Fringe Festival, his most recent show was at Fringe 2019 – Connected: The Rock Musical.
+Since diving into his passion for drama and musical theatre in his final year in high school, Nick hasn't stopped!
+He's performed in a number of plays and through he enjoys traditional theatre, his heart rests with singing.
+He will never forget his first musical Legally Blonde and has since performed at the Adelaide Fringe Festival.
 He never lets his studies get in the way of strengthening his skills and enjoys pushing his limits.
+In July he will be performing in a radio play of It's a Wonderful Life with Wings2Fly Theatre, and in September he will be part of the ensemble in Heathers The Musical with Segue Productions.

 Oliver is 17 years old and has been performing in musical theatre since 2008.
 He takes singing lessons with Millicent Sarre and participates in musical performances regularly.
 He has performed as Buddy in Elf Jr. (Theatre Bugs), The Official/Ensemble in Wicked (Shane Davidson Presents), Reverend Shaw Moore in Footloose (The Parks Theatre), and Lumiere in Beauty and the Beast Jr. (Theatre Bugs).
 Oliver had the opportunity to portray one of his dream roles; the character of Seymour Krelborn in Adelaide Theatre Academy's ATG nominated Little Shop of Horrors as part of the 2018 Adelaide Fringe Festival.